syncfusion/flutter-widgets/packages/syncfusion_flutter_barcodes/README.md

 ![syncfusion_flutter_barcode_banner](https://cdn.syncfusion.com/content/images/FTControl/Flutter/Barcode%20Banner.png)

-# Syncfusion Flutter Barcodes
+# Flutter Barcodes library

-The Syncfusion Flutter Barcode Generator is a data visualization widget used to generate and display data in a machine-readable format.
+Flutter Barcode Generator package is a data visualization widget used to generate and display data in a machine-readable format.
 It provides a perfect approach to encoding input values using supported symbology types.

 **Disclaimer:** This is a commercial package.
-To use this package, you need to have either a Syncfusion commercial license or Syncfusion Community License.
+To use this package, you need to have either a Syncfusion commercial license or [Free Syncfusion Community license](https://www.syncfusion.com/products/communitylicense).
 For more details, please check the [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE) file.

-**Note:** Our packages are now compatible with Flutter for Web.
-However, this will be in Beta until Flutter for Web becomes stable.

 ## Table of contents
 - [Barcode Generator feature](#barcode-generator-feature)